oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * The value MUST be unique within the scope of an Openc2 Producer and an Openc2 Consumer- i.e. the value MUST map to exactly one deny <target> or allow <target> for a given instance of an SLPF

 * directionality:
-    * Entities that recieve but do not support directionality MUST NOT reply with 200 OK and SHOULD return a 501 error code
+    * Entities that receive but do not support directionality MUST NOT reply with 200 OK and SHOULD return a 501 error code
     * If absent, then the Command MUST apply to both
 * drop_process:  If absent or not explicitly set, then the Actuator MUST NOT send any notification to the source of the packet
 * running:  If absent or not explicitly set, then the value is FALSE and any changes are persistent